-- a.
-Finance and Compensation

-- b.
-Supplements

-- c.
-Assessment

-- d.
-Human Resources

-- e.
-Compliance/Charter District waivers

-- f.
-Calendar

-- 2. Joint Committees

-- a.
+a.
 The parties agree to continue a joint fringe benefits committee to discuss current insurance coverages, review alternatives to the current coverages, recommend improvements in the current plan, review and recommend changes in third party administrators and PPO providers, participate in the development of specifications for insurance benefit programs and other contracts prior to their being released for bid, and review bids prior to the time of awarding contracts.

-- 1. The committee shall be comprised of equal representatives from the Association, the Board, and each of the other recognized bargaining agents within the District.

-- 2. The committee may submit proposed changes in the insurance package to the Superintendent for analysis of both program input and cost, for future use in bargaining.
-The committee shall have no power or authority to agree to any changes in insurance that would require negotiations.

-- 3. Any changes to the insurance program which are not subject to bargaining but must be approved by the Board, shall require at least a 30-day prior notice to the committee.
+- 1. The committee shall be comprised of equal representatives from the Association, the Board, and each of the other recognized bargaining agents within the District. - 2.
+The committee may submit proposed changes in the insurance package to the Superintendent for analysis of both program input and cost, for future use in bargaining.
+The committee shall have no power or authority to agree to any changes in insurance that would require negotiations. - 3.
+Any changes to the insurance program which are not subject to bargaining but must be approved by the Board, shall require at least a 30-day prior notice to the committee. - b.

-- b.
 The parties agree to continue a joint safety committee to review current safety rules and practices at the various work-sites, to provide a vehicle for the handling of complaints, and to determine additional ways for enhancing safety conditions.
 This committee shall meet bi-monthly beginning in September or within 30 days of ratification, whichever is sooner. - c.
-Recognizing the importance of providing adequate coverage for teachers who are absent, the parties agree to establish a joint committee for the purpose of identifying ways of providing better substitute coverage - d.
 The Career and Technical Education Task Force shall study, review, and make recommendations regarding the restructuring of post-secondary vocational, technical and adult education.
 The task force shall be composed of equal membership from the administration and the Association.
 The Board and Association agree to provide the necessary support to the committee activities.
-Any recommendations concerning contract changes necessary to address issues identified by the task force shall be presented in a report and made available to both parties' bargaining teams by March 30 of each year. - e.
-Sick Leave Bank Committee: the Association President shall serve on the Sick Leave Bank Committee. - f.
+Any recommendations concerning contract changes necessary to address issues identified by the task force shall be presented in a report and made available to both parties' bargaining teams by March 30 of each year. - d.
+Sick Leave Bank Committee: the Association President shall serve on the Sick Leave Bank Committee. - e.
 A budget committee shall be established jointly with the District including representatives from the Superintendent, the Board, and the OESPA and CTA CBLTs.
 The purpose of this committee is to create an overall awareness of the District's budgetary needs by identifying and sharing priorities from the parties on the committee.

+ARTICLE V

-ARTICLE V DUES DEDUCTION
+DUES DEDUCTION